Alex-McAlpine/capstone-project-frame-by-frame/README.md

 - Coolors for colour palette.
 - Eraser.io for ERDs.
 - FavIcon for browser icon.
-- Code Institute for helping me learn coding and supporting my journey.
+- Code Institute, especially Alex Tastad, Mark Briscoe and Roman Rakic, for helping me learn and supporting my cdoing journey.

 Everything used in the article posts is for educational purposes only and is not intended to infringe or steal anyones work,